What are the different types of life insurance?

 However, if you want to leave a gift to your loved ones with your life insurance pay-out or provide long-term financial support, other policy types may be more suitable for you.

-If you what your life insurance to last a long time and retain its value, then you may want to consider increasing cover.
+If you want your life insurance to last a long time and retain its value, then you may want to consider increasing cover.
 Because it will keep up with changes in inflation, it can be used to help your loved ones cover bigger expenses in the future, like buying a home or growing their family.
 It can also help them cover funeral costs that are increasing year-on-year.

-The guarantee of a pay-out is the most appealing aspect of a whole-of-life policy.
-Whole-of-life policies might be the right option for you if there are some serious financial commitments that you need to make sure your policy will cover.
+The guarantee of a pay-out is the most appealing aspect of a whole of life policy.
+Whole of life policies might be the right option for you if there are some serious financial commitments that you need to make sure your policy will cover.
 For example, you may have a family member that requires life-long care, in which case your insurance can be used to make sure that their care is continually paid for.

-Some people prefer a whole-of-life insurance policy because it saves them the trouble of taking out another term policy when theirs expires.
-Taking out life insurance at an older age usually means paying more, but with a whole-of-life policy, that isn’t a problem.
+Some people prefer a whole of life insurance policy because it saves them the trouble of taking out another term policy when theirs expires.
+Taking out life insurance at an older age usually means paying more, but with a whole of life policy, that isn’t a problem.

-However, if a whole-of-life policy is something you can’t afford but you still want your life insurance to last longer, a whole-of-life policy isn’t your only option.
+However, if a whole of life policy is something you can’t afford but you still want your life insurance to last longer, a whole of life policy isn’t your only option.
 If you take out a term policy, there are some circumstances where you can extend the cover of your policy.

 Renewable Term: With a renewable term life insurance policy, you can renew your policy once it has reached the end of its term.
 You don’t have to undergo another health review when you renew your cover, however your premiums are subject to change and will likely increase for your renewed policy.